Board of Directors

 Ray Hodge was born in Ocala, FL and grew up in North Florida.
 Mr. Hodge earned a bachelor’s degree in Food and Resource Economics from the University of Florida.
 He has served as an aide to a state representative and a senator in the Florida Legislature.
 Mr. Hodge has also served as the National Affairs Coordinator for Florida Farm Bureau and Executive Director for Sunbelt Milk Producers.
 He is currently employed as Director of Government Relations for Southeast Milk, Inc. Ray is actively involved in many community and professional organizations including: Florida Agricultural Hall of Fame Foundation (President), Florida Agriculture Coalition (Chairman), Florida Water Quality Coalition (Board Member), Suwannee County Farm Bureau (Secretary), and Alpha Gamma Rho House Association (Secretary).
 Ray and his wife, Heather, and daughters live in McAlpin, Suwannee County.

 Randy moved to Highlands County in 2001 when the family nursery business, Delray Plants, relocated here from South Florida.
 He worked for Delray Plants for 35 years and served as CEO until the family made the decision to sell the 50 year old business in early 2017.
 Randy has served on many different industry organizations and boards.
 Before joining his wife’s family business in 1982, he served 4 years in the USAF and is proud to be a veteran.
 He and his wife, Marian, attended Lake Worth Christian Church and are both graduates of Lake Worth Christian School in Palm Beach County.
 All their children attended LWCS where Randy also served on the School Board a total of 9 years, including the last term as President.
 Randy attends First Presbyterian Church, where he has served as an elder, youth leader and on other committees.
-Randy and Marian are high school sweethearts and in 2018, they will celebrate 40 years of marriage.
-They have 4 happily married children and 4 grandchildren.
+Randy and Marian are high school sweethearts and in 2018, they celebrated 40 years of marriage.
+They have 4 happily married children and 5 grandchildren.

 Laurie was born in Greensboro, Alabama and moved to Lake Placid when she was 5 years old.
 Laurie attended Lake Placid High and then went on Florida Southern College in Lakeland to earn a degree in Citrus Marketing.
 Her hobbies include spending time with family and being outdoors.
 Laurie is the Office Manager at Citrus Animal Clinic.
 She and her husband, Carey, live in Sebring with their daughter Caylee.
 The Howertons are active at Memorial United Methodist Church in Lake Placid.